 Using study questions addressing the text, theology, and application of Habakkuk and explanatory comments on difficult themes, Believe the Unbelievable seeks to realize this purpose for the contemporary reader.

 Believe the Unbelievable is based on the author’s translation of Habakkuk.
 This translation is printed in the study guide and can also be viewed and downloaded here.
-A series of posts explaining the translation of key verses in Habakkuk can be found here and a series of articles explaing why personal translation is at times necessary can be found here.
+A series of posts explaining the translation of key verses in Habakkuk can be found here and a series of articles explaining why personal translation is at times necessary can be found here.

 My good friend, James Rutherford, has given the church a gift.
 He has taken his love for God’s Word and focused it on an Old Testament book that most Christians know very little about.
 The result is a study in Habakkuk that brings together deep insight and real relevance.
 Habakkuk is a voice among the biblical chorus that believers need to hear today.
 Thank you, James, for helping us to hear it clearly and faithfully.